 Members have been banned from attending Executive meetings as observers.

 No reports have been given about what our Disability Labour rep to the NEC has raised or voted on, or even if they have attended meetings.

 Giving a quarter of all our funds to The Fabian Society.

 A small number of Executive members decided to pay The Fabian Society £2,500 this year to carry out research into the experience of disabled people in the Party.
 This is about a quarter of all funds held by Disability Labour.
 Yet many members feel this is inappropriate as the Democracy Review is likely to propose fundamental changes for disabled members so such research may be redundant and there are more fitting organisations to carry out such research in any case.

 Promises to organise the 2018 properly have been broken.

-When Disability Labour found about about their Secretary, they asked their Deputy Secretary to act up to her position but did not inform her.
-She is the only person who has admin rights to Disability Labour’s social media account and continues to manage them.
-If she doesn’t like comments made, she changed the rules, deletes comments and even blocks members.
+When Disability Labour found out about their Secretary, they asked their Deputy Secretary to act up to her position but did not inform her.
+She is the only person who has admin rights to Disability Labour’s social media accounts and continues to manage them.
+If she doesn’t like comments made, she changes the rules, deletes comments and even blocks members.